Changing Minds Bernard Shaw

 Traditional change management methods, with their rigid plans and fixed outcomes, often struggle in today’s complex, unpredictable environments.
 Dave Snowden’s Vector Theory of Change offers a more adaptable solution by focusing on setting a broad direction (vector) rather than a specific goal.
 Continue reading The Vector Theory of Change Navigating change in a complex world

-Wisdom of Crowds of Crowds What Is the Optimum Group Size for a Conversation?
-Close Pop-up all posts in this chapter What’s the Vibe?
-Please be patient as this may take up to a minute to load… Close Small group conversations are at the heart of Conversational Leadership, but there are several challenges to be … Continue reading Introduction: Small Group Conversations Small groups are an essential building block to any future you want to create
+Small group conversations are at the heart of Conversational Leadership, but there are several challenges to be overcome if they are to be effective.
+Continue reading Introduction: Small Group Conversations Small groups are an essential building block to any future you want to create

-Don’t Discourage Dissent: Many view conflict as bad and try suppressing it, but disagreement is healthy.
+Don’t Discourage Dissent: Many view conflict as harmful and try to suppress it, but disagreement is healthy.
 It is an opportunity to have a meaningful conversation, and we should encourage it.
 Continue reading Don’t Discourage Dissent Fear, uncertainty and doubt are good things